DS-Barker/clothing-detection-pipeline/README.md

-# Whering Product Catalog Tagger
+# Clothing Detection & Classification Pipeline

 A lightweight image processing pipeline for detecting, classifying, and extracting colour information from clothing items in images.
 Built for CPU-only execution with pre-trained models, optimised for speed whilst maintaining reasonable accuracy.